What is DocuSign?

 - DocuSign account access is only required for members who create and send documents (i.e. Senders).

-- If your department requires a DocuSign account, please submit a Service Now request.
+- If your department requires a DocuSign account, please have the department manager submit a Service Now request.

 - If only signing UCI Medical Center documents, you can sign them using your HS account.